-This document is intended for use by government engineers, data scientists, privacy officers, disclosure review boards, and other officials.
-It is also designed to be generally informative to researchers and academics involved in the technical aspects of the de-identification of government data.
+This document is intended for use by government system engineers, security officers, data scientists, privacy officers, disclosure review boards, and other officials.
+It is also designed to be generally informative to researchers and academics involved in the technical aspects of de-identifying government data.
 While this document assumes a high-level understanding of information system security technologies, it is intended to be accessible to a wide audience.